gilshallem/ai-deck-store/README.md

 ### Writing `index.js`

 The `index.js` file contains your plugin's logic.
 It should export functions that A.I Desk can call.
-The most common functions are:
+The functions are:

 - **`prompt(settings, conversationHistory, model)`**:
   Sends a prompt to an AI model and returns the response.